psyberfly/btc-fee-watcher/README.md

   2. WS providing subscription to latest fee-avg ratio

 ## To Do:
-currently last year's fee estimate history is loaded locally from file.
+1. currently last year's fee estimate history is loaded locally from csv file.
+CSV File is loaded by host via psql.
+Write an init procedure in server to load it.

-since fee ratio needs to be charted, we have to store the feeRatio at each block genesis.
-So, movingAverages table can have a new column:feeRatio can be columns in same table updated at each new block.
-When user queries API, return latest feeRatio instead of calculating.

-write a cron job to update the moving average at every block/every 6 hours
+2. Test DB, API, WS